 I am utterly furious about this.

-In searching for tools to better support my collaborators, I have spent the past year and some more talking with mental health professionals, directors, stage managers, designers, and of course, actors.
+In searching for tools to better support my collaborators, I have spent the past five years more talking with mental health professionals, directors, stage managers, designers, and of course, actors.
 I’ve developed some basic principles and some concrete tools.

 2021 is the biggest opportunity for rebirth that the theater has had in literally hundreds of years.
 This is our opportunity to say no to the scarcity model that makes actors put up with directors who scream at them, who throw things at them, who belittle them.
 This is our opportunity to make a better industry.

 To that end, I’ve put together a workshop that is designed to give people who are leaders in the room better tools for creating brave spaces for all our partners.

 I’m teaching it in the fall for Directors Gathering, on September 12, and for the National Women’s Theater Festival on July 20.
 More info on the DG one when it gets closer, but you can sign up for the NWTF one here.
 I hope you’ll join me.
 It’s time to change.